42nd PIZOLADA DELLE DOLOMITI

 The registration fee includes: race package and meal ticket for the pasta party.

-Important: even if they sign up on line, participants paying the registration fees at the race office on Saturday the 8th or Sunday the 9th of April, will however have to pay the higher rate, which is valid as of Saturday, April 2, as indicated above.
+Important: even if they sign up on line, participants paying the registration fees at the race office on Saturday 7 or Sunday 8 April, will however have to pay the higher rate.

 Payment by bank transfer in the name of: Val di Fassa Events asd c/o Ufficio Perle Alpine Moena;

-Payment record: Registration for Pizolada 2017 or Ladinia Ski Alp 2017, name and surname of person registering;
+Payment record: Registration for Pizolada 2018, name and surname of person registering;

 Account name: CASSA RURALE VAL DI FASSA E AGORDINO Moena branch